Exact origin unknown.

-One of the advantages of what is now called a hybrid is that genetic diversity is broadened out in comparison to one of today’s more tightly controlled classic breeds.
-Whereas Golden Retrievers, for example, have been inbred to the point where they often suffer from a litany of widespread breed-specific genetic problems, the Double Doodle has yet to become such a tightly confined genetic specimen.
-In truth, the multiple ways in which a Double Doodle can be created means that it is much less susceptible to the perils of inbreeding than almost any other hybrid dog.
+One of the advantages of what is now called a hybrid is that genetic diversity is broader in comparison to one of today’s more tightly controlled classic breeds.
+Whereas Golden Retrievers, for example, have been inbred to the point where they often suffer from a litany of widespread breed-specific genetic problems, the Double Doodle has yet to suffer from inbreeding.
+The multiple ways to create a Double Doodle makes it less susceptible to the perils of inbreeding than almost any other hybrid dog.

 Regardless, it still inherits problems common to its parental stock.
-Both Golden Retrievers and Standard Poodles have difficulties inherent in their fluffy ears.
-While ear mites are not a genetic trait, they are more common in dogs that have more hair in their ears.
-This can lead to a proclivity for ear infections unless it is carefully guarded against.
+Both Golden Retrievers and Standard Poodles have difficulties with their ears.
+While ear mites are not the result of genetics, they are more common in dogs with lots of hair in their ears, which can make them prone to ear infections.

-Cataracts and hip problems are potential problems which have been noted in the Double Doodle.
-Of course these are diseases of age as much as ancestry, but older Double Doodles are more likely than the canine average to develop these issues.
+Cataracts and hip problems are potential problems in the Double Doodle.
+Of course, these are diseases of age as much as ancestry, but older Double Doodles are more likely than the average canine to develop these issues.

-Thanks to their Poodle ancestry, they are also prone to gaining weight unless they are kept on a balanced diet devoid of high fat additions such as table scraps.
-This can be exacerbated if the dog does not enjoy a regular regimen of vigorous exercise to help it burn off excess fat.
+Thanks to Poodle ancestry, they are prone to gaining weight without a balanced diet with minimal high fat additions like table scraps.
+This can worsen if the dog does not enjoy a regular regimen of vigorous exercise to help it burn off excess fat.

 The major consideration when it comes to taking care of a Double Doodle depends on which side of the family is the dominant one.
 For those who have the curly Poodle coat, brushing and clipping will be in order.
-Those dogs which possess dominant Golden Retriever characteristics will require more brushing to keep the long silken coat from becoming tangled and matted yet there will be no need for Poodle-style trips to the dog groomers.
+Those dogs that possess dominant Golden Retriever characteristics will require more brushing to keep the long silken coat from tangling and matting, yet there will be no need for Poodle-style trips to the dog groomers.

 As a result of their Poodle heritage, Double Doodles can develop gastrointestinal issues as they age if they are not kept to a fairly strict diet of proper dog food and no table scraps or treats.
-Nor should they be fed just once daily since they are notorious scarfers who will rapidly eat every bit of what is put in front of them.
-Depending on their size, 2 to 2 ½ cups of food per day for puppies and 2.5 to 3 per day for adults is generally sufficient for their dietary needs.
-This should be split into morning and evening feedings.
+Nor should they eat just once daily since they are notorious scarfers who will rapidly eat every bit of what is put in front of them.
+Depending on their size, 2 to 2.5 cups of food per day for puppies and 2.5 to 3 per day for adults is generally sufficient for their dietary needs.
+This should be split into morning and evening meals.

 Maintenance and Grooming

 Double Doodles require a higher degree of daily and continuing maintenance due to their Golden Retriever and Poodle pedigree.
-They need to be brushed at very regular intervals.
+They need regular brushing.
 This can be daily for the ones that inherit the Poodle coat and every other day for those with Golden Retriever traits.

-For the Poodle coated ones, regular trips to the groomer are in order.
+For dogs with Poodle coats, regular trips to the groomer are in order.
 The good news, however, is that these Double Doodles are hypoallergenic and do not shed very much unlike their Retriever-dominant siblings.

 There are no significant differences between adults and puppies so far as special physical care is concerned.
-It should, however, be noted that it is important to give a decent amount of individual attention to all puppies so that they will recognize and bond with their human companions.
+However, it is important to give a decent amount of individual attention to all puppies so that they will recognize and bond with their human companions.

 • Standard Poodle: With their distinctive curly coats, the Poodle and part of the Double Doodle clan can easily be mistaken for one another.
-Both breeds are intelligent, playful, similarly colored, and share lineage as hunting dogs.
+Both breeds are intelligent, playful, have similar colors, and share lineage as hunting dogs.
 The Poodle has some of the same gastrointestinal concerns but is less likely to have the cataract and hip degeneration issues found in a Double Doodle.
-Poodles are also much superior as watchdogs due to their increased proclivity to bark at strange persons and events.
+Poodles are also much superior as watchdogs because of their increased proclivity to bark at strange persons and events.

 • Golden Doodle: The Golden Doodle has just enough differences from the Double Doodle to make it a very different choice for dog owners.
 Thanks to their longer breeding history, Golden Doodles are available in many more sizes.
 These range from very small, 15 lbs, to very large, 100 lbs.
 It is considered to be a little bit less intelligent and trainable than a Double Doodle.
 It is also believed to be even less useful as a guard dog than the Double Doodle.
 They are regarded as better pets for apartment dwellers and can be left alone a little more than a Double Doodle.
 They also eat less and have a slightly shorter lifespan than the Double Doodle.